-On the whole I’m in a much better place mentally than I have been over the past few years.
+On the whole, I’m in a much better place mentally than I have been over the past few years.
 I feel so grateful to still be here and to still have a wonderful husband and a roof over our heads.
 Honestly, I’ve no idea how I managed to crawl out of that place I was in.

 But the important thing is that I did.

 It’s only been over the past year that my pain has been getting worse.
 During our trips to London and Copenhagen the pain from walking was unbearable all day every day.
 (There were many other instances though, such as days out and shopping trips etc).
-On both occasions I was struggling to walk properly for the whole trip, and it took days to recover afterwards.
+On both occasions, I was struggling to walk properly for the whole trip, and it took days to recover afterwards.
 By this point, I’d already had days when I woke up in pain even if I hadn’t been doing anything strenuous the day before.
-At the end of last year I started a pain diary to track the pain and determine if there was anything triggering it.
-Over the course of a whole month I had an entry for every single day.
-I decided enough was enough, and I made the decision to go a doctor and get it sorted.
+At the end of last year, I started a pain diary to track the pain and determine if there was anything triggering it.
+Over the course of a whole month, I had an entry for every single day.
+I decided enough was enough, and I made the decision to go to a doctor and get it sorted.

 Another symptom that I’d been more and more aware of as time went on, is what they call ‘Fibro-fog’ or ‘brain-fog’.
 Since my mental health had gone downhill, I’d noticed a vast decline in my short term memory and concentration.
-I really struggle recalling recent conversations and events, and often I find it hard to put my thoughts into words coherently.
+I really struggle to recall recent conversations and events, and often I find it hard to put my thoughts into words coherently.
 I can go completely blank mid-sentence, and sometimes when I’m struggling to get my thoughts out it doesn’t make sense.
 Then I have to reconstruct what I was trying to say to try to get my point across.

 It’s so frustrating – people must think I sound completely thick when I’m struggling just to put a sentence together.

-By that point I’d already heard of Fibromyalgia, mainly due to the awareness that Ali Hemsley had raised about it.
+By that point, I’d already heard of Fibromyalgia, mainly due to the awareness that Ali Hemsley had raised about it.
 Without wanting to diagnose myself, I had a pretty good idea that that was what it was.
 But I still wanted to go to a doctor to get a proper diagnosis.
 There was just one problem – my GP practice was awful.

 I’d been to the doctor over the past few years about various issues including my mental health.
-To be perfectly honest, the reason why I let the pain go on as long as it did was because I was scared they wouldn’t take it seriously.
+To be perfectly honest, the reason why I let the pain go on as long as it did was that I was scared they wouldn’t take it seriously.
 For example, I’d previously been because I’d been having severe hydration for about two or three days.
 No matter how much I drank I couldn’t stop feeling thirsty.
 Drink, pee, drink, pee, drink, pee, etc. My mum took me to the minor injuries unit at the local hospital and they tested me for diabetes which came back negative.
 They told me to see my GP as soon as possible, so I made an appointment for the following day.
 I did, and the doctor said to me “well we all get thirsty sometimes”.